Are you looking for picturesque and stunning towns in Alaska to visit? Well, you have come to the right place.

 Located two hundred miles south of Anchorage, on the Sterling Highway, Homer is referred to as “The End of the Road,” because it is literally located at the end of the Sterling Highway.
 Situated on Kachemak Bay at the southern end of the Kenai Peninsula, Homer boasts epic vistas of mountains and the sea.

 Homer owns a very eclectic and casual vibe and you will feel it as soon as you arrive.
+Read about Homer here to learn five fun things to do when visiting Homer.

 I always stay at the world-famous Homer “Spit” when I visit my beloved Homer.
 It literally juts out into Kachemak Bay and offers unparalleled and breathtaking views.